hngi/Brainiax-task-1/README.md

 # brainiax-task-1
-Team Brainiax's first task for the HNG6  Internship Program
+Team Brainiax's first task for the HNG6  Internship Program.

 The project is a basic login authentication system using HTML5, CSS3 and JavaScript on the frontend.The backend is done with PHP authenticating over a flat file.

-The project folder structure is as follows;
+The folder structure of the project is as follows;

-- brainiax-task-1
++ brainiax-task-1/
-  + css
+  - css/
-  + design
+  - design/
-  + js
+  - js/
-  index.html
+  - index.html

 To test this project in a development environment, you'll need to run it on a web server with PHP5 installed, for ease of use we recommend XAMPP or WAMP which come shipped with Apache web server and other useful add-ons.
 Instructions on how to download and install and use them can be found on their websites;
 XAMPP - https://www.apachefriends.org/